cyanzhong/jsbox-docs/docs/en/function/index.md

 secondaryText | secondary text backgroundColor | background color separatorColor | separator color

+These colors behave differently for light or dark mode.
+For example, `$color("tintColor")` returns theme color for the light mode, and light blue for the dark mode.

 Also, `$color(...)` supports dynamic colors, it returns color for light and dark mode dynamically: